ErichDonGubler/git-assembler/README.rst

 ================================================================

 ``git-assembler`` can perform automatic merge and rebase operations following a simple declarative script.
+Like "make", for branches.

-It can be used to follow remote branches (such as pull requests) conveniently, test multiple patches together, work on interdependent feature branches easily while waiting for upstream and so on...
+It can be used to follow remote branches (such as pull requests) conveniently, test multiple patches together, work on interdependent feature branches more easily and so on...

 .. contents::